Upper Expected Meeting Times for Interdependent Stochastic Agents: Meeting Times for Multiple Interdependent Agents

-Moreover, if $2\le k<m$ stochastic agents are in the same state $z\in \ZZ$ their selected action that minimizes or maximizes the meeting time is the same for all $k$ agents and depends only on the position of the other $m-k$ agents.
-Similarly, these other $m-k$ agents will have the same optimal selection whether in $z$ there are 1 or $k$ distinct agents.
-Therefore, the cost to compute upper expected meeting times for $m>N$ interdependent stochastic agents is equivalent to that of $N$ such agents, thus reducing the computational burden for large values of \( m \).
+Moreover, if $2\le i<k$ stochastic agents are in the same state $z\in \ZZ$ their selected action that minimizes the meeting time is the same for all $i$ agents and depends only on the position of the other $k-i$ agents.
+Similarly, these other $k-i$ agents have the same optimal selection whether in $z$ there are 1 or $i$ distinct agents.

+Hence, if we want to compute the lower expected meeting time of $k>N$ interdependent stochastic agents, we can reduce to the same problem with $N$ such agents.
+From the optimal matrix $\Delta_N$ we can obtain the optimal selections for each agent, which we can then use to build the optimal matrix $\Delta_k$.
+Therefore, the cost to compute lower expected meeting times for $k>N$ interdependent stochastic agents is equivalent to that of $N$ such agents, thus drastically reducing the computational burden for large values of \( k \).